ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Analysis of the Join Operator

 We observe that we can first pre-aggregate the quantity \verb|1-R.coinsurance| per \texttt{person}, join $R\bowtie S$ on \texttt{person}, compute the product with \texttt{cost}, and then post-aggregate by summing over \texttt{disease} and \texttt{class}.
 This rewriting applies because the \texttt{SUM} function is self-decomposable.

-\paragraph{Custom Aggregatons.} \ours users can also define custom aggregation functions, as in the following example that computes a product: \ours will call $\texttt{Mux}(g, a, \texttt{prod}(a, b))$ within the aggregation control flow, where $\texttt g$ denotes whether the elements belong to the same group and \texttt a, \texttt b are slices of the vector to be aggregated.
+\paragraph{Custom Aggregatons.} \ours users can also define custom aggregation functions, as in the following example that computes a product:

+\ours will call $\texttt{Mux}(g, a, \texttt{prod}(a, b))$ within the aggregation control flow, where $\texttt g$ denotes whether the elements belong to the same group and \texttt a, \texttt b are slices of the vector to be aggregated.
 For each pair of elements in the same group ($g_i=1$), the aggregation function \texttt{prod} is applied; otherwise, no update occurs.
 For the example above, this will result in obliviously multiplying all elements of each group.

 \paragraph{Unique-key joins.} An additional optimization is possible in the case of unique keys on both sides of the join.
 (We assume this information is included in the tables' public schema.)
 In this case, the call to \protoPrefixAgg{} is unnecessary: since each row on the left has at most one match on the right, the call to \textsc{Distinct} is sufficient for computing the join; the output of is then bounded by $\min(|L|,|R|)$ rather than just $|R|$.
 Additionally, in this context, aggregating over the join keys is a nonsensical operation, so we omit it.
 This operation is now effectively just a PSI protocol; many more optimizations are possible.
-However, we only use this optimized join algorithm for the comparison with SecretFlow, since they only implement a PSI-join which requires unique keys.
+However, we only use this optimized join algorithm for the comparison with SecretFlow, since the only join implementation they provide is a PSI-join which requires unique keys.